 Happy Monday.
 I hope you are enjoying the last days of summer.

 Just a reminder that I’ll be teaming up with Stephanie from Foodie-isms for a lunch box series in early September.
-I’ll be talking nutrition and she’ll be coming up with the lunch ideas.
+I’ll be talking about nutrition and she’ll be coming up with lunch ideas.
 I know that some of you are gearing up for back to school and that means making lunches.

 I’ll be posting some awesome recipes in the next few weeks.
 We tried Mexican Lasagna and it was beyond easy and really good.
 I made a couple of tasty chicken dishes too.
 And I’m still working on those roasted chickpeas.
 I’ve gotten some great ideas from people.

 This week I’m going to try pork cutlets for a change.
 I’m always squeamish about making meat outside of the slow cooker.
 But this recipe looked easy and I feel up for the challenge.

 Monday: Black Bean Burritos with toppings and guacamole

 Wednesday: Slow Cooker Italian Chicken with White Beans (old slow cooker cookbook), bread and spinach salad

 Challenges — What a difference the Farmers’ Market makes